 Author: Nancy J. Whiteman & Linda Roan-Yager

-All parents want the best for their child, and for parents of children with special needs, this can mean that their own well-being is neglected.
-Drawing from their own experiences of parenting children with special needs, interviews and workshops with parents, and research findings, Nancy J. Whiteman and Linda Roan-Yager explore practical ways in which parents can develop a resilient and positive attitude towards caring for their child with special needs.
+All families want the best for their child, and for families of children with special needs, this can mean that their own well-being is neglected.
+Drawing from their own experiences of parenting children with special needs, interviews and workshops with families, and research findings, Nancy J. Whiteman and Linda Roan-Yager explore practical ways in which families can develop a resilient and positive attitude towards caring for their child with special needs.
 This book considers the challenges of caring for children with physical, developmental and mental health disorders and proposes methods such as learning to see events through your child's own eyes, celebrating their strengths and achievements and recognising how others can help your child.

 Chicken Soup for the Soul: Children with Special Needs: Stories of Love and Understanding for Those Who Care for Children with Disabilities

 Author: Jack Canfield, Mark Victor Hansen, Heather McNamara

 Raising a child with special needs is a lifelong commitment that is as unique as each person who embarks on it.
 Written by a variety of authors who share in this distinctive relationship, Chicken Soup for the Soul Children with Special Needs offers a glimpse into the lives of others who are on a similar path.

 Author: Elaine Geralis

 The future is brighter then ever for children with cerebral palsy -- the most common developmental disability among young people today.
 With advances in medicine, early intervention, and therapy, these children can maximise their potential and lead healthy, rewarding lives.
 But perhaps the most important influence of all comes from families who provide constant support and encouragement.
 This is essential reading for all families who want to learn about cerebral palsy and how it will affect their child and family.

 Children with Spina Bifida: A Parents' Guide (Special Needs Collection)